ouspg/CompSec/README.md

 Labs are divided into levels (which is the corresponding grade/points on that lab), level may contain one or several tasks.
 **The amount of tasks which are required for each level/grade is defined in the grading section of the corresponding lab.**
-Tasks are designed to become somewhat harder and time-consuming on each level.
+Tasks are designed to become somewhat harder and time-consuming on every level.
 Getting 2-3 points from each lab is doable for the average student with a reasonable amount of work, 4-5 points require a lot more time and skill.

 See [deadlines](#deadlines) section for information about deadlines of lab works.